helpingstar/cs285-script/script/CS_285_Lecture_6_Part_3.md

 161. And that gets us a target value that actually represents the value of the latest policy at this old state si prime.
 162. That's really cool.
 163. Okay, so we've resolved our issue with the value function.
-164. Instead of learning v, we're going to learn q and we're going to exploit the fact that we can evaluate the value function with the expected value of the q function under the policy.
+164. Instead of learning v, we're going to learn q and we're going to exploit the fact that we can evaluate the value function with the expected value of the Q function under the policy.
 165. Now, how are we going to deal with step 5?
 166. How are we going to deal with a policy gradient?
 167. Well, all we're going to do is we're going to use the same trick but this time we're going to use it for ai instead of ai prime.
-168. So in order to evaluate the policy gradient we need to figure out an action sampled from the latest policy pi theta at the state si.
+168. So in order to evaluate the policy gradient we need to figure out an action sampled from the latest policy π_θ at the state si.
 169. But of course we can do that.
 170. We can just ask our policy what it would have done at the state si if it had the option to act there.
-171. And we'll call this action ai pi to differentiate it from ai.
+171. And we'll call this action ai π to differentiate it from ai.
 172. So ai was actually from the buffer.
 173. ai prime is what the policy would have done if it had been in the buffer state si.
-174. And now we'll just plug in this ai pi into our policy gradient equation and that's now correct because ai prime did in fact come from pi theta so this is in fact an unbiased estimator of expectations under pi theta.
+174. And now we'll just plug in this ai π into our policy gradient equation and that's now correct because ai prime did in fact come from π_θ so this is in fact an unbiased estimator of expectations under π theta.
-175. So remember, ai pi here is not the action that we're going to be using.
+175. So remember, ai π here is not the action that we're going to be using.
 176. So we're going to use this as an example of how we can evaluate the policy gradient at the state from the replay buffer.
 177. It's the action sampled from your policy at the state from the replay buffer.
 178. Now in practice when we do this kind of off-policy actor critic we don't actually use the advantage values.
-179. We just plug in our q hat directly into this equation.
+179. We just plug in our ^{Q} directly into this equation.
 180. We don't have to do it.
 181. We could actually calculate advantages.
 182. There's nobody stopping us from doing that.